Living in Scotland

 - Warm and welcoming people – the generosity and friendliness of Scotland’s people is renowned the world over

-- A free education system - some of the world’s most respected universities and high-achieving private and state-funded schools
+- A free education system - some of the world’s most respected universities and high-achieving state-funded schools

 Read our case studies to see what current and recent medical trainees have to say about living in Scotland.